Divi Tips 71

 }

-I would like to point out that no image has been inserted in the settings of the bloom popup (step 3.4 - tab 2 of this article).
+I would point out that no image was inserted into the parameters of the boom popup (step 3.4 – tablet #2 of this article).

 4.4 – Bloom Customization #4: background image + background image

-This customisation is a variant of the previous ones...
-This is what the popup would look like without the added CSS that you will find next:
+This customization is a variant of the previous...
+Here is what this popup would look like without adding CSS that you will find next:

 Explanation:

-1 - Add a background image (get the URL of the image previously uploaded to your media library).
+1 – Add a background image (recover the URL of the previously uploaded image in your media library).
 In this case, this image is the semi-transparent background with the raindrops.

 .et_bloom .et_bloom_popup::after {